 This sugar substitute is actually a potassium salt, which stimulates the tongue’s sweetness receptors.
 The FDA approved its general use in 2003, stating that its safety was supported by more than 90 studies.
 It is 200 times sweeter than sugar.

-Stevia is derived from the leaves of a plant in South America more commonly known as Stevia.
+Steviol glucosides are derived from the leaves of Stevia rebaudiana Bertoni, a plant in South America more commonly known as Stevia.
 It was initially marketed as a natural dietary supplement.
 Reb A or Rebiana, which is used in Truvia and PureVia, is actually a highly refined derivative of the sweetest, purist part of the stevia leaf.
 It is 200-300 times sweeter than sugar and has an aftertaste like licorice, but is calorie-free.
 The FDA approved Reb A for use as a sweetener in 2009.
 Whole-leaf stevia and crude stevia extracts are not approved for use as a food additive, but are sold as dietary supplements.
 Some researchers believe there is not enough reliable data concerning the safety of stevia during pregnancy and breastfeeding.
 Also, since the plant is in the ragweed family, there is the potential for an allergic reaction in some people.
 Lastly, the components of stevia may lower blood sugar and/or blood pressure, so those with diabetes and other medical conditions should be mindful.

-This product was approved recently (2002), and is a whopping 7,000-13,000 times sweeter than table sugar.
-It is expected to be used in soft drinks, gums and baked goods, and can be used in cooking.
+This product has been FDA approved since 2002, and is a whopping 7,000-13,000 times sweeter than table sugar.
+It stays sweet even under high heat such as baking.
 Although it is chemically similar to aspartame, it is broken down differently in the digestive tract, so will not carry the PKU warning.
 Neotame was developed by the same company that manufactures NutraSweet.

 Most sugar substitutes are considered safe to use, but some questions linger.